 All Saints is committed to fair treatment of its staff, potential staff or users of its services, regardless of race, gender, religion, sexual orientation, responsibilities for dependants, age, physical/mental disability or offending background.

 All Saints actively promotes equality of opportunity for all and welcomes applications from a wide range of candidates, including those who have criminal records.
 All paid posts or voluntary roles in All Saints will be risk assessed as to their eligibility for a criminal records check, in accordance with the House of Bishop’s practice guidance, Safer Recruitment 2016.
-For those positions where a criminal record check is required, a confidential declaration as to whether there is any reason why the applicant should not be working with children or adults who may be experiencing abuse of neglect must be completed by the applicant as part of the application process.
+For those positions where a criminal record check is required, a confidential declaration as to whether there is any reason why the applicant should not be working with vulnerable people (children or vulnerable adults) by the applicant as part of the application process.
 All application forms, job adverts and recruitment briefs will contain a statement that an application for a DBS certificate is required and that any offer of employment will be conditional on this being satisfactory.

 At interview, or in a separate meeting, we will ensure that an open and measured discussion takes place on the subject of any offences or other matters that might be relevant to the position.
 Failure to reveal information that is directly relevant to the position sought could lead to a withdrawal of a conditional offer for the post/role.

 We will make every person who is subject to a criminal record check aware of the existence of the DBS code of practice and make a copy available on request.